AquilaVijayanayagam/ping-pong-/README.md

-# a simple ping pong game
+# A simple ping pong game